 - A strong and higher currency!

-Higher wages, and a higher currency is an absolute guarantee that our goods and services will cost more.
+Higher wages and a higher currency are an absolute guarantee that our goods and services will cost more.
 This creates a trade deficit which has one benefit; foreigners are forced to buy our debt in the form of Treasuries.
 The realistic way to lower the Trade Deficit is to lower wages, lower our lifestyle, make our currency much lower, a second or third world type of currency.
-The other way is through government subsidizing all the areas like steel and aluminum, etc.
+The other way is through government subsidizing in all the areas like steel and aluminum, etc.

 I don’t see any of those “fixes” ever happening.
 Instead tariffs, which is a tax, gets implemented.